Developing an Outsourcing Strategy

 Virtual Assistant vs Full Time Admin

-Its in the numbers, pure and simply.
-No magic tricks, no magic potions.
+Its in the numbers.
+Pure and simply.

 Yes of course transitioning from a traditional business model to a virtual model will take some effort and work.